loresuso/kmonitor/README.md

 This is an effort to reimplement ps, lsof and netstat as a Linux kernel module.

 :warning: I'm far from being an expert in Linux kernel.
-This module is not stable yet and you may want to try it inside a virtual machine to not crash your system.
+This module is not stable yet, so use a virtual machine! :warning:

 # TODO